qgustavor/megajs-docs/docs/tutorial/install.md

 ### Install the package

-You can install the Mega JS library with your preffered package manager:
+You can install the MEGA JS library with your preffered package manager:

 ```bash npm2yarn
 npm install megajs@latest